netreconlab/ParseCareKit/README.md

 ```

 ### Querying Parse Like OCKQuery in CareKit
 There are some of helper methods provided in ParseCareKit to query parse in a similar way you would query in CareKit.
-This is important because `Patient`, `CarePlan`, `Contact`, and `Task` are versioned entities and `Outcome`'s are tombstoned.
-Querying each of the aforementioned classes with a reugular query will return all versions for "versioned" entities or tombstoned and not tombstoned `Outcome`s.
+This is important because `PCKPatient`, `PCKCarePlan`, `PCKContact`, and `PCKTask` are versioned entities and `PCKOutcome`'s are tombstoned.
+Querying each of the aforementioned classes with a reugular query will return all versions for "versioned" entities or tombstoned and not tombstoned `PCKOutcome`s.
 A description of how versioning works in CareKit can be found [here](https://github.com/carekit-apple/CareKit#carekitstore-).

 ```swift
 //To query the most recent version